 Have you ever noticed that in the fall your routine naturally changes, you crave certain foods (hello pumpkin spice EVERYTHING) and your overall mood changes?
 You are not imagining this — fall is a natural time of transition.
 The season brings with it a drier, windier and cooler environment which makes it a good time to practice Ayurveda, an ancient system of wellness that dates back 5,000 years ago.
 Ayurveda focuses on whole, mind body wellness not just your physical body but your mental, spiritual, emotional and vibrational health.
-VRC’s Yoga Therapist, Christina Resasco, offers five Ayurvedic wellness tips for a balanced and healthy fall season.
+VRC’s Yoga, Sound and Meditation Therapist, Christina Resasco, offers five Ayurvedic wellness tips for a balanced and healthy fall season.

 - Enjoy Nature.
 As the sun sets earlier, it’s important to get out in nature as much as possible.
 Try and make time to get into nature every day.
 Keep it simple.
 Take a drive and find a place where the leaves change colors so you can witness fall in action.
 Pick apples or head to a pumpkin patch.
 Go for a long walk with your dog or children on trails or on the beach.

 - Surround Yourself in the Colors of Fall.
 Colors like red, orange, yellow and even white help to pacify some of the emotional effects from fall such as unsettledness, nervousness and anxiousness.
 These colors help settle anxiety and balance our emotional qualities to help us get through the fall.
 So, whether it’s the clothes that you wear or the decor in your classroom or home, be sure to incorporate the colors of fall to help your emotional well-being.